 So is atheism a worldview?
-Yes it is.
+Yes, it is.
 Think about it.
 It is the Christian worldview to say that God exists, that he has given us our purpose, that we did not evolve, and that there is right and wrong which God reveals to us in the Bible.
-We Christians view the world though this basic perspective.
+We Christians view the world through this basic perspective.
 Likewise, atheism is a worldview because it deals with the same issues.
-It says that God does not exist1, that we determine our own purpose, that we evolved, that we develop our own morals, etc. Atheism, or should we say atheists, have answers to the same questions that Christians do concerning the world, purpose, morals, etc., that are based on there not being a God and/or the denial of God's influence in the world, morals, existence, etc. Therefore, it is a worldview.
+It says that God does not exist1, that we determine our own purpose, that we evolved, that we develop our own morals, etc. Atheism, or should we say, atheists, have answers to the same questions that Christians do concerning the world, purpose, morals, etc., that are based on there not being a God and/or the denial of God's influence in the world, morals, existence, etc. Therefore, it is a worldview.

 But some atheists might object and say that there is no book like the Bible from which they derive answers to various questions.
 But, they derive their beliefs and assumptions within the perspective that there is no God.
 This means that even though different atheists will have different answers to questions, the same as Christians can have different answers to questions, the common denominator of the denial of God, no ultimate purpose, and subjective morals are necessarily parts of an atheistic worldview.